TeachersFirst's Constitution Day Resources

 Grades5 to 10

 In the ClassroomThis site is great way to review the amendments of the US Constitution.
 Using an interactive whiteboard or projector, complete one case as a whole group so students can see how the interactive should work.
 Use the provided handouts so students can take notes as you are working through the case.
 When it is time for students to work independently, make a shortcut to this site on classroom computers and use it as a center.
 Divide students into cooperative learning groups to explore the site.
 Afterward have a discussion or have students journal using the provided discussion questions.
 Why not create a "Argument Wars Wiki" to discuss the cases.
 Not comfortable with wikis?
 Have no wiki worries - check out the TeachersFirst's Wiki Walk-Through.
 This site does not have a save feature so students have to complete the entire activity to see if they've won.
-For students that need more of a challenge, assign them Gideon v.
+For students who need more of a challenge, assign them Gideon v.
 Wainwright.
 Students have to examine two arguments which makes it more challenging.

 Grades5 to 10